San Gregorio Magno al Celio: History

 The church follows the typical basilican plan, a nave divided from two lateral aisles, in this case by sixteen antique columns with pilasters.
 Other antique columns have been reused: four support the portico on the left of the nave that leads into the former Benedictine burial ground, planted with ancient cypresses, and four more have been reused by Flaminio Ponzio (1607) to support the porch of the central oratory facing into the burial ground on the far side, which is still dedicated to Saint Andrew.

 In the 1970s, the Camaldolese monks allowed Mother Teresa to set up a food kitchen for the poor of the city in a building attached to the monastery.
 It is still maintained by her religious congregation, the Missionaries of Charity.

+On 10 March 2012, the 1,000th anniversary of the founding of the Camaldolese, a Vespers service was celebrated at San Gregorio, attended by Anglican and Catholic prelates and jointly led by Pope Benedict XVI and Rowan Williams, then the Archbishop of Canterbury.

 Architecture

 Interior decoration

 The decoration includes stuccoes by Francesco Ferrari (c.
 1725), and a Cosmatesque pavement.
 The vault of the central nave is decorated by a fresco representing the Glory of San Gregorio and San Romualdo and Triumph of Faith over Heresy (1727), by Placido Costanzi.
 The main altarpiece has a Madonna with Saints Andrew and Gregory (1734) by Antonio Balestra.
 The second altar on the left has a Madonna on a Throne with Child and four Saints and Blesseds of the Gabrielli family (1732) by Pompeo Batoni.
 At the end of the nave, the altar of S. Gregorio Magno has three fine reliefs from the end of the 15th century by Luigi Capponi.
 Also interesting is the Salviati Chapel, designed by Francesco da Volterra and finished by Carlo Maderno in 1600: it includes an ancient fresco which, according to the associated tradition, spoke to St. Gregory, and a marble altar (1469) by Andrea Bregno and pupils.
 The chapel is used by Rome's Romanian community, which follows the Byzantine rite there.